melody-ste/interactive_JS/README.md

 ### Description

 This project contains an HTML file (`exo_events.html`) and an associated JavaScript file (`script.js`).
-It demonstrates various DOM manipulation techniques and interactive functionalities using vanilla JavaScript.
+It demonstrates various DOM manipulation techniques and interactive functionalities using JavaScript.

 ---
 ### How to use